codefresh-io/cap-docs.codefresh.io/_docs/testing/sonarqube-integration.md

 max-width="50%"
 %}

-## Setting up your sonar-project.properties file
+## Set up sonar-project.properties file

-Not all environment variables are currently [automatically defined](https://github.com/SonarSource/sonar-scanner-cli-docker/pull/50){:target="\_blank"} in the SonarScanner.
-We have to set up a `sonar-project.properties` file in our root directry.
+Set up a `sonar-project.properties` file in our root directry.
+This is needed as not all environment variables are currently [automatically defined](https://github.com/SonarSource/sonar-scanner-cli-docker/pull/50){:target="\_blank"} in the SonarScanner.

+1. Create a `sonar-project.properties` file.
-Please create the file and add the following values:
+1. Add the following values:

 {% highlight yaml %}
 # must be unique in a given SonarQube instance